Amsterdam/meldingen/docs/development/setup.md

 git clone https://github.com/Amsterdam/meldingen.git
 ```

+## Copy the `.env.example` to `.env`
+After cloning the repository, navigate to the root directory and copy the
+`.env.example` to `.env.`.

 ## Building the Docker images
-After cloning the repository, navigate to the root directory and pull the
-relevant images and build the services:
+While in the root directory now pull the relevant images and build the services:

 ```bash
 cd meldingen/